wakesurfer/iotmeetup/instructions/configure.md

+# Part 2: Configure and test the Raspberry #

 ## Configure your device ##

 Almost done!
 It's finally time to put everything together on your RaspberryPi and set up the connection.
 If you have your own device, please see ### [Raspberry Setup](raspberrysetup.md) ### for information on how to set up your device.